martijnkruiten/cf_surfsara_lib/README.md

 ```

-IF you definied your own `def.cf`and do want to use the one include in this framework you can set the following class:
+If you defined your own `def.cf`and do want to use the one include in this framework you can set the following class:
  * `SURFSARA_SKIP_DEF_CF_INCLUDE`